Man fined after online request results in flytippingPublished Tuesday 4 June 2019

 A man who posted a request on Facebook asking for someone to remove rubbish from his home has been fined after it was later flytipped in a country lane.

-The man, from Corby, had made the request on the social media site in December 2018 and when someone responded to the post offering to remove the rubbish for £80 he accepted their offer.
+The man, from Corby, had made the request on the social media site and when someone responded to the post offering to remove the rubbish for £80 he accepted their offer.

 However, the resident failed to check whether the person taking it away was registered to legally dispose of the rubbish which was subsequently flytipped in Welham Lane, near Market Harborough (pictured).